Lemoncode/svelte-workshop/07-unit-testing/README.md

 });
 ```

-- If we copy this, type definitions are missing, lets install the Jest one
-  (yups, vitest syntax is compatible with Jest :)).
+- If we copy this, type definitions are missing, lets install the Jest one (vitest syntax is compatible with Jest).

 ```bash
 npm install -D @types/jest
 ```

-- If we try to run again we get error, it cannot identify things like
-  _describe_ and _it_, let's ask vitest to use globals, let's update our
+- If we try to run it again we get an  error, it cannot identify things like _describe_ and _it_, let's ask vitest to use globals, let's update our
   vite config:

 _./vite.config.js_